VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 use_math: true
 date:   2022-11-03 10:31:27 -0400
 categories: R
-excerpt: "This is a quick tutorial explaining way Doubly Robust estimators are so awesome."
+excerpt: "This is a quick tutorial explaining why Doubly Robust estimators are so awesome."
 ---

 Here, I will provide a simple explanation on doubly robust estimators using R's tidyverse.
 This post is heavily inspired by Matheus Facure's [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/12-Doubly-Robust-Estimation.html).
 There you can find comprehensive tutorials of many causal inference models in Python.